Equities rally, dollar falls as inflation concerns grow

 Digital currencies bounced back on Monday, regaining ground lost during a weekend sell-off that was sparked by renewed signs of a Chinese crackdown on the emerging sector.

-Bitcoin was last up 7% to approximately $37,600, erasing losses of 7.5% from a day earlier, Second-largest cryptocurrency ether jumped nearly 19% to $2,491 after slumping more than 8% on Sunday to near a two-month low.
+Bitcoin, the world’s largest cryptocurrency, was last up 12% at approximately $39,400, erasing losses of 7.5% from a day earlier.
+Second-largest cryptocurrency ether jumped nearly 19% to $2,491 after slumping more than 8% on Sunday to near a two-month low.

 Our Standards: The Thomson Reuters Trust Principles.